 2:45-4:00: Afternoon camps continue

-Campers can bring their own lunch or purchase a hot lunch from the school cafeteria.
-If you would like to purchase lunch, you can do so when registering for the camp in CampDoc.
+Campers can bring their own lunch or purchase a grab-and-go lunch from the school cafeteria.
+If you would like to purchase lunch, you can do so when registering in CampDoc.
 Lunch costs $42.50/week.
 Refrigeration and microwaves are available for campers who bring their own lunch.

 During community time, Overlake will provide a small snack for each student.
 All snacks will be nut-free, and a gluten free option will always be available.
+Snacks will be packaged individually to avoid sharing food.
 If you have specific concerns about snacks, please include them in your CampDoc profile.

 Safety of students is Overlake’s highest priority.
 The Overlake School works very hard to create and maintain a safe involvement for all individuals that participate in any activities on campus.

 All Summer Program Faculty & Staff are First Aid/CPR certified.
 In consultation with the Athletic Trainer, Summer Program Faculty & Staff will treat minor injuries to students with their first aid knowledge.
 Summer Program Faculty & Staff will call 9-1-1 immediately if any student is significantly injured.
 They will follow that call with notification to parents and/or guardians of students involved.